 The name of each individual who is subject to random testing will be placed into a pool from which the names will be randomly drawn.
 Each employee shall have an equal chance at selection and shall remain in the pool even after being tested.
 The basis for random selection shall be by a scientifically valid random number generation method initiated by computer.
-A designated representative from the affected labor organizations shall be permitted to authenticate and confirm the scientific validity of the random selection process, but shall not be permitted to view the names of employees who are selected for testing.
-Such labor representatives shall be designated in January or each calendar year on a rotational basis along the following order: CFMEA (January 1), CFPEA (January 1), FPOA (January 1), IBEW (January 1), ATU (January 1), Local 39 (January 1), and FCEA (January 1).
-Random drug and alcohol testing shall conform to and not exceed the testing limits established by Federal Law.
+A designated and observed by an employee representative designated by from the affected labor organizations shall be permitted to authenticate and confirm the scientific validitity of the random selection process, but shall not be permitted to view the names of the employees who are selected for testing.
+Such labor representatives shall be designated in January oir each calendar year on a rotational basis along the following order: effective January 1 of each calendar year in the following rotation order: CFMEA (January 1, 2006), CFPEA (January 1, 2007), FPOA (January 1, 2008), IBEW (January 1, 2009),

+ATU (January 1, 2010), Local 39 (January 1, 2011) and FCEA (January 1, 2012).
+Random drug and alcohol testing shall conform to and not exceed the testing limits established by Federal law.